For Parents with a Learning Disability

 What is a PLO?

-Is pre proceedings meetings is when social workers are concerned about the welfare of a child, they may be thinking about taking the case to court so that they can ask the court to make orders to protect the child from harm or neglect.
+They are pre-proceedings meetings when social workers are concerned about the welfare of a child, they may be thinking about taking the case to court so that they can ask the court to make orders to protect the child from harm or neglect.

 What are care proceedings?